Static program analysis: Rationale

-A study in 2012 by VDC Research reported that 28.7% of the embedded software engineers surveyed currently use static analysis tools and 39.7% expect to use them within 2 years.
+A study in 2012 by VDC Research reported that 28.7% of the embedded software engineers surveyed use static analysis tools and 39.7% expect to use them within 2 years.

 A study from 2010 found that 60% of the interviewed developers in European research projects made at least use of their basic IDE built-in static analyzers.
 However, only about 10% employed an additional other (and perhaps more advanced) analysis tool.

-In the application security industry the name Static application security testing (SAST) is also used.
+In the application security industry the name static application security testing (SAST) is also used.
 SAST is an important part of Security Development Lifecycles (SDLs) such as the SDL defined by Microsoft and a common practice in software companies.

 Tool types

 The OMG (Object Management Group) published a study regarding the types of software analysis required for software quality measurement and assessment.
 This document on "How to Deliver Resilient, Secure, Efficient, and Easily Changed IT Systems in Line with CISQ Recommendations" describes three levels of software analysis.